markszabo/MOLBubiChallenge/README.md

 2015-10-15 BRP I separated every day into halfhours and run neural network for them (def algo, 10 hidden).
 Slightly worse result than before: 0.641336429

+2015-10-17 BRP I mixed the halfhours back to days, and used some data from the weather of the day as input.
+Worse result: 0.651494714

+2015-10-17 BRP same as before just with Bayesian method and 12 hidden neuron (for the 12 inputs).
+Slightly better result: 0.656297313

+2015-10-17 BRP same as before just def algo, 24 hidden neuron.
+Slightly better: 0.658004536